f5devcentral/f5-azure-saca/docs/overview.rst

 SCCA
 ~~~~

-SCCA is an abrievation for Secure Cloud Computing Archicture that is outlined in the following document: https://iasecontent.disa.mil/stigs/pdf/SCCA_FRD_v2-9.pdf
+SCCA is an abrievation for Secure Cloud Computing Architecture that is outlined in the following document: https://iasecontent.disa.mil/stigs/pdf/SCCA_FRD_v2-9.pdf

 This architecture provides guidance on requirements for securing Cloud Computing Environments based on US DoD experience.